Coded Load Balancing in Cache Networks: System Model

 \subsection{Notation}

 Throughout the paper, \emph{with high probability} (w.h.p.) refers to an event that happens with probability $1-1/n^c$, as $n \rightarrow \infty$, for some constant $c>0$.
 Let $G=(V,E)$ be a graph with vertex set $V$ and edge set $E$.
-For $u\in V$ let $d(u)$ denote the degree of $u$ in $G$.
-For every pair of nodes $u,v\in V$, $d_G(u, v)$ denotes the length of a shortest path from $u$ to $v$ in $G$.
-The neighborhood of $u$ at distance $r$ is defined as
+For $u\in V$ let $\deg(u)$ denote the degree of $u$ in $G$.
+For every pair of nodes $u,v\in V$, $\dist_G(u, v)$ denotes the length (number of edges along the path) of a shortest path from node $u$ to $v$ in graph $G$.
+The neighborhood of $u$ at distance $r$ in $G$ is defined as